Tanu-N-Prabhu/Tanu-N-Prabhu/README.md

 <p align = "justify">With experience building websites and web applications, I specialize in front-end development using HTML, CSS, Bootstrap, and JavaScript.
 My skill set also includes Python and Django, allowing me to work across both front-end and back-end development.
 Recently, I’ve been diving into React, REST APIs, and AWS S3 storage, continuously expanding my technical expertise to keep up with the ever-evolving tech landscape.</p>

-* **Sales & Marketing Experience** 💼: Worked as an Assistant Manager in sales and marketing for 4.5 years, enhancing my skills in leadership and strategy.
+* <p align = "justify"><b>Sales & Marketing Experience </b>💼: Worked as an Assistant Manager in sales and marketing for 4.5 years, enhancing my skills in leadership and strategy.</p>
-* **Front-End Development** 🌐: Specializing in HTML, CSS, Bootstrap, and JavaScript, I have extensive experience building websites and web applications.
+* <p align = "justify"><b>Front-End Development</b> 🌐: Specializing in HTML, CSS, Bootstrap, and JavaScript, I have extensive experience building websites and web applications.</p>
-* **Full-Stack Expertise** 🔄: Proficient in Python and Django, enabling seamless work across both front-end and back-end development.
+* <p align = "justify"><b>Full-Stack Expertise</b> 🔄: Proficient in Python and Django, enabling seamless work across both front-end and back-end development.</p>
-* **Expanding Skills** 🚀: Currently exploring React, REST APIs, and AWS S3 storage, continuously enhancing my technical knowledge to stay updated with industry trends.
+* <p align = "justify"><b>Expanding Skills</b> 🚀: Currently exploring React, REST APIs, and AWS S3 storage, continuously enhancing my technical knowledge to stay updated with industry trends.</p>
-* **Technical Writing** 📝: Passionate about creating clear, concise, and engaging documentation for both technical and non-technical audiences.
-I write articles daily on Medium, covering a range of topics in technology and programming.
+* <p align = "justify"><b>Technical Writing</b> 📝: Passionate about creating clear, concise, and engaging documentation for both technical and non-technical audiences.
+I write articles daily on Medium, covering a range of topics in technology and programming.</p>
-* **Entrepreneurial Spirit** 💡: Always seeking new opportunities and innovation, committed to lifelong learning and delivering high-quality projects as a freelancer.
+* <p align = "justify"><b>Entrepreneurial Spirit</b> 💡: Always seeking new opportunities and innovation, committed to lifelong learning and delivering high-quality projects as a freelancer.</p>
-* **Teaching & Mentoring** 👩‍🏫: Enjoy helping others learn and grow, whether through formal education or informal guidance.
-Actively participate in community forums and groups to share knowledge and gain insights.
+* <p align = "justify"><b>Teaching & Mentoring</b> 👩‍🏫: Enjoy helping others learn and grow, whether through formal education or informal guidance.
+Actively participate in community forums and groups to share knowledge and gain insights.</p>

 | Bio  | Details |
 | :---------------- | :------------- |